-Our meetings are conducted online from 11:50 a.m. – 1 p.m., generally on the first and third Fridays.
-Each meeting features articles and research on topics of interest for Front Line Managers in the network, along with additional input and advice from participating HR leaders within the FountainBlue network.
-Below is a list of past and upcoming topics.
+Our meetings are conducted online from 11:50 a.m. – 1 p.m., generally on the first and third Fridays, and feature interactive conversations on topics raised by our corporate partners and the larger FountainBlue network.

 Front Line Managers Online, Topics, Dates and Speakers

 There are also links to notes taken for each program, active for corporate partners for the series.

 E-mail us at firstname.lastname@example.org if you’re interested in becoming a corporate partner with access to programs, community and notes.

 - Conflicting Styles – Kavita Shah, Nova

 - Conflicting Pressures – Nancy Gilbert, Lam Research

 - Different Personal Values – Tracy Meersman, Skybox Security

 - Opening Remarks on the Diversity Imperative by KT Moore, Cadence Design Systems